grnet/synnefo/docs/source/devguide.rst

 Return Code                  Description
 ===========================  ==============================
-201 (Created)                The object has been created 409 (Conflict)               There are conflicting permissions (a conflicting sharing path will be included in the reply - in JSON format)
+201 (Created)                The object has been created 409 (Conflict)               There are conflicting permissions (a list of conflicting sharing paths will be included in the reply - in simple text format)
 ===========================  ==============================